bobbyluig/bobbyluig.github.io/_posts/2024-04-24-the-elevator-is-slow.md

                 yield from self.action_stop(elevator_index, action)
 ```

-One important implementation detail is that elevators operator one floor at a time.
+One important implementation detail is that elevators operate one floor at a time.
 This makes the `Move` action discrete such that it is not possible to interrupt an elevator while it is moving between floors.
 However, the controller will reevaluate the target of an elevator once it completes the `Move` action.
 This should be a close enough approximation of what happens in a real elevator system.

 When an elevator arrives at a target floor, it is necessary to specify a direction to the `Arrive` action.
-This is because buttons in are directional, and requests will only board the elevator if it is heading in the right direction.
+This is because buttons in the building are directional, and requests will only board the elevator if it is heading in the right direction.
 In our implementation, the `Arrive` action also handles moving any requests in and out of the elevator.

 ### Stop Events